 Thanks to a small anonymous deposit made monthly into Bernard’s personal bank account—that had begun shortly after Adam’s birth, and which Bernard knew came from Zoe and the Parker family—Adam and Bernard moved into a small, below-street-level apartment on the Lower East Side of Manhattan.

-Bernard had rented the apartment a few months before on an intuitive hunch that there were going to be problems with Ken Abercrombie and Abercrombie Industries in the near future.
-Bernard had witnessed first-hand a security breach late one night in the virus lab in Poughkeepsie when an unknown stranger, surprisingly with high-level security clearance, had entered the lab while Bernard was working quietly in his secluded corner, and helped himself to a canister of experimental virus culture that was no longer undergoing active research work.
-Bernard wasn’t at all thrilled at the possibility of the highly contagious coronavirus that had been taken falling into the wrong hands.
-Bernard had also become privy to some disturbing knowledge about the level of greenhouse gas emissions Abercrombie Industries was pumping into the atmosphere at a time when the tipping point of global warming was approaching at an alarming rate, and this had finally made it clear to Bernard that Ken cared only for himself and his rapidly inflating ego; Bernard no longer wanted anything to do with Ken Abercrombie and Abercrombie Industries.
+Bernard had rented the apartment a few months before on an intuitive hunch that there were going to be problems with Ken Abercrombie and Abercrombie Industries soon.
+Bernard had witnessed first-hand a security breach late one night in the virus lab in Poughkeepsie when an unknown stranger, who surprisingly had in their possession a high-level security clearance, had entered the lab while Bernard was working quietly in his secluded corner.
+The stranger has helped themself to a canister of experimental virus culture that was no longer undergoing active research work.
+Bernard wasn’t sure at the time what the implications of the highly contagious coronavirus falling into the wrong hands might be.
+Bernard had also become privy to some disturbing knowledge about the level of greenhouse gas emissions Abercrombie Industries was pumping into the atmosphere at a time when the tipping point of global warming was approaching at an alarming rate, and this had finally made it clear to Bernard that Ken Abercrombie cared only for himself and his rapidly inflating ego and bank balance.
+It was clear to Bernard that he no longer wanted anything to do with Ken Abercrombie and his low moral and ethical standing.

 Within a few years Bernard had accumulated so many books that the small Lower East Side apartment was crowded to overflowing.
 Adam, by this time eight years old and quite astute for his age, suggested that Bernard open a second-hand bookstore, and so Bernard’s Bookstore was birthed in the front room of their little apartment.

 Adam was Bernard’s main connection with the outside world during this period.
-Despite being so young, Adam also attended to the majority of the slow trickle of customers who somehow found Bernard’s Bookstore after it officially opened.
-Bernard’s only other regular human interactions during these years were with the other residents of the Eldridge Street apartment building: Mrs Lola Chu and her son William, who lived on the second floor; Mrs Chu’s elderly, non-English-speaking parents, who lived on the first floor; and myself, Angel O, as I was living on the third floor of the building at the time.
+Despite being so young, Adam attended to most of the slow trickle of customers who somehow found Bernard’s Bookstore after it officially opened.
+Bernard’s only other regular human interactions during these years were with the other residents of the Eldridge Street apartment building: Mrs. Lola Chu and her son William, who lived on the second floor; Mrs. Chu’s elderly, non-English-speaking parents, who lived on the first floor; and myself, Angel O, as I was living on the third floor of the building at the time.

-Mrs Chu, the daughter of Chinese immigrants, had been living in the apartment building since before she was married in the early ‘90s.
+Mrs. Chu, the daughter of Chinese immigrants, had been living in the apartment building since before she’d been briefly married in the early ‘90s.
 Her husband, Lawrence Chu, had mysteriously disappeared without a trace in 2001.
-William was just one year older than Adam, and they would play together daily, initially on the front steps of the apartment building, and later in Bernard or Mrs Chu's apartment.
-As Adam and William grew up they became the best of friends.
+William Chu was just one year older than Adam, and they would play together daily, initially on the front steps of the apartment building, and later in Bernard or Mrs. Chu's apartment.
+As Adam and William grew up, they became the best of friends.
 William would help Adam with the running of the bookstore when Bernard was shut up in his office.
-At other times the boys would disappear together to roam the neighborhood, go skateboarding, ride their bikes, climb trees, then later abseiling, mountain climbing, snowboarding, and any number of other strenuous, and often dangerous, activities.
+At other times the boys would disappear together to roam the neighborhood, go skateboarding, ride their bikes, climb trees, then later abseiling, mountain climbing, snowboarding, and any number of other strenuous and often dangerous activities.

 From his small office in the back corner of the bookstore, Bernard observed the comings and goings, leaving the day-to-day running of the store initially to Adam, and later to hired employees.
 Closed-circuit TV monitors showing various views of the interior and exterior of the bookstore slowly accumulated around Bernard's office nook, and these became his eyes and ears in the outside world.